This blog post was updated on October 20, 2015.

 Convert between time zones correctly

 There were two.
-First, there is a 3 – not 2 – hour difference between Pacific Time and Eastern Time.
+First, there is a three – not two – hour difference between Pacific Time and Eastern Time.
 Additionally, when converting Eastern to Pacific Time, the hours count backward not forward.

-With these catches, the sentence should have read: “Our chairman and chief executive officer will be presenting at the conference on May 17, 2011 at 12:45 p.m.
+With these catches, the sentence should have read: “Our chairman and chief executive officer will be presenting at the conference on May 17 at 12:45 p.m.
 ET / 9:45 a.m.
 PT.”

 Daylight Saving vs. Standard Time

 When including time zones, many writers in the United States prefer to specify whether it is Daylight Saving or Standard Time (abbreviated EDT and EST, respectively, for the Eastern time zone).

-If you do this, always doublecheck that you’ve updated any timing references — as well as years, months, dates and days of week – with the correct information.
+If you do this, always doublecheck that you’ve updated any timing references — as well as years, months, dates, and days of week – with the correct information.
 Some individuals also shorten the abbreviation to ET to avoid any confusion.